Esri/geotrigger-editor/README.md

 * The `dist` folder contains all the files you need to include the Geotrigger Editor in your project.
 * The built JavaScript and CSS files are available in both expanded and minified versions in `dist/js` and `dist/css` respectively.
 * All icon images used by the Editor are in `dist/img`.
-* The `index.html` file in the root of repository shows the easiest way to get the editor running in a browser.
+* The files in `examples/default` show the easiest way to get the editor running in a browser.
 * If you need to support IE 8/9, you're going to need a server-side [proxy](#proxy).
+The files in `examples/proxy` show a quick way to do this using node.js.

 **Dependencies**: